-NOTE: This title is Sold Out.
-It is available in libraries in North Carolina and around the country.
+NOTE: This limited edition (1,000 copies printed) is Sold Out.
+The book is available in libraries in North Carolina and around the United States.

 The Old North State at War: The North Carolina Civil War Atlas

 By Mark A. Moore, Jessica A. Bandel, and Michael Hill

 Remarkable. . . .
 The book does not have a narrow focus. . . .
 When you visit, or just sitting by the fire at home looking at these maps, they really do recreate the campaigns in a way that is unmatched.
 They’re just excellent maps. . . .
 A wide-ranging publication that looks at military but also political and economic and other questions. . . .
 It is filled with surprises throughout. . . .
 The Atlas does not pull punches. . . .
 You had North Carolina Unionists, both black and white, especially in the eastern part of the state, really from fairly early in the war, forming organized units and fighting. . . .
 The book closes with a look at Civil War “Memory,” which obviously is a more contentious topic today even than when the book came out.

 Hosted by Gerry Prokopowicz, Professor of History at East Carolina University (Ph.D., Harvard University), Episode No. 1418, Season No. 14 (January 31, 2018)

 An outstanding new cutting-edge work on North Carolina’s Civil War experience combining the best features of an atlas with narrative history. . . .
 A major new contribution to the study of North Carolina’s Civil War and is by far the most accurate and up-to-date, especially in the area of mapping.
 It is a must read for Civil War scholars and students alike.